 Data migration tools are divided into three types:

-- On-premise: Installed on-premise, these tools enable data transfer within the organization.
+- On-premises: Installed on-premises, these tools enable data transfer within the organization.

 - Open-source: Community-developed data migration tools available at a low price or free of charge.

-- Cloud-based: Cloud data migration tools move data from different systems (including applications, cloud, and on-premise data stores, services) to the cloud.
+- Cloud-based: Cloud data migration tools move data from different systems (including applications, cloud, on-premises data stores, and services) to the cloud.